curl/everything-curl/README.md

 ## The book sites

-**https://bookcurl.haxx.se** is the home of this book.
-It features accessible links to read the book online in a web version, or download a copy for offline reading using one of the many different versions offered (PDF, ePUB and MOBI).
+**https://ec.haxx.se** is the home of this book.
+It features accessible links to read the book online in a web version, or download a PDF version for offline reading.
+Unfortunately, the previously provided ebook formats are no longer provided by gitbook.com that we use to produce the book.

-**https://ec.haxx.se** is a shortcut to the HTML version of the book.

 **https://github.com/bagder/everything-curl** hosts all the book content.